5 Ways to Help Your Child With Hearing Loss

 It’s easier to help your child if you have support, too.

-"Coping with hearing loss is a lot to handle at first, so families need extra emotional support," says K. Todd Houston, PhD.
-He’s an associate professor of speech-language pathology at the University of Akron.
+"Coping with hearing loss is a lot to handle at first, so families need extra emotional support," says K. Todd Houston, PhD, an associate professor of speech-language pathology at the University of Akron.

 Some parents find counseling helpful.
 Others turn to support groups.
-They let you connect with other families who are dealing with hearing loss.
-There are many online communities, or you can ask your doctor about groups in your community.
-The Alexander Graham Bell Association has a listing of chapters on its web site and offers outings and conferences for families.
+They let you connect with other families who are living with hearing loss.
+There are many online communities, or you can ask your doctor about groups in your area.
+The Alexander Graham Bell Association has a listing of chapters on its web site and offers meet-ups and conferences for families.

-"Many parents really enjoy the shared experience and validation of a support group," says Houston.
+"Many parents really enjoy the shared experience and validation of a support group," Houston says.

 4. Explore Sounds With Your Child

-Hearing sounds and speech from an early age will help your child develop language.
+Hearing sounds and speech from an early age will help your child learn language.
 Find simple ways to add sounds to their day:

-- Play games with your baby that teach imitation, like peekaboo, pat-a-cake, and the itsy-bitsy spider.
-These games teach your baby about taking turns when talking.
+- Play games with your baby that teach imitation, like peekaboo, pat-a-cake, and the itsy bitsy spider.
+These games teach your baby about taking turns when they talk with others.

 - Read to your child.
 Describe the pictures as you go.
 As your child gets older, ask him to point to the pictures as you name them.
 Or ask your child to name the pictures.

 You know what's best for your child.
 If something in your plan isn’t working, let your team know.
 They should work with you to meet the goals you’ve set for your child.
 And if not, look for providers who will.